 The grand secret that John the Baptist was Elijah the Prophet is requisite in understanding what really took place during Joseph’s ministry from a prophetic fulfillment perspective.

-At first blush, one might suppose that Brigham was clueless and that he was just randomly adding revelations to be canonized.
+At first blush, one might suppose that Brigham Young and Orson Pratt were clueless and that they were just randomly adding revelations to be canonized.

 And yet, as we analyze the list of revelations that Young canonized, it is remarkable to realize that several of them are crucial pieces of the puzzle in understanding what actually took place during Joseph’s ministry.

 Section 110 is not the only game changing revelation to be added by Brigham Young in 1876..

 For example, note that the revelation known today as section 109 which contains the dedicatory prayer for the Kirtland Temple.

 This revelatory petition to the Lord from the saints was ultimately answered by God within one week, by sending Christ, Moses, Elias and Elijah as documented in section 110..

 Section 109 and section 110 are inseparably connected to each other.
 It is difficult to comprehend the significance of each of them without the other.

 Is it a coincidence that Brigham Young just happened to canonize section 109 at the same time that he canonized section 110?